podverse/podverse-api/README.md

 #media-refs

-Data API and database migration scripts for media reference (aka clip) and playlist storage.
+Data API and database migration scripts for MediaRef and Playlist models.